 Unfortunately, tooth loss is a part of life for millions of Americans.
-If you are missing one or more teeth, you may be wondering what to do next.
+If you are missing one or more teeth, or need a tooth extraction, you may be wondering what to do next.
 At Dental Care of Burlington, we specialize in a number of tooth replacement solutions, including dental bridges.
 Regardless of which restoration you choose, it is important to seek treatment as soon as possible.
 A missing tooth can lead to more serious complications later down the line.
 Your remaining teeth may shift out of their proper position to accommodate the open space, leading to a malocclusion, or misalignment in your bite.

 What Is a Dental Bridge?

 A traditional dental bridge typically consists of two dental crowns linked together by a false tooth, also known as a pontic.
 This fixed appliance literally "bridges" the gap created by one or more missing teeth, keeping your remaining teeth in their proper position.
 It will also restore your ability to chew and speak properly, as well as the aesthetics of your smile

 A dental bridge can also be supported by a series of dental implants.
 Each implant post serves as the root component of a missing tooth, making implant-supported bridges ideal for multiple missing teeth adjacent to one another.
 In some cases, we may also suspend a pontic between two implants.